meitallevy/ImageLSBSteganographyDetector/README.md

 ## Dependencies:

-Pillow – for image processing
+Pillow - for image processing
+Stegano - for encoding

 ---
 ## Usage